anjaligupta0621/EasyConnect/sprint3.md

  Created a file named "JobEndpoints_test.go" where we have a Unit test cases named "TestGetJobs" which check two scenarios:
  * Validity of http request.
  * Successful Fetching of jobs mapped to recruiter Id.

+ ### /getAllJobs Unit test cases
+ Created a file named "JobEndpoints_test.go" where we have a Unit test cases named "TestGetAllJobs" which check two scenarios:
+ * Validity of http request.
+ * Successful Fetching of all jobs.

+ ### /candidateLogin Unit test cases
+ Created a file named "candidateEndpoints_test.go" where we have a Unit test cases named "TestCandidateLogin" which check three scenarios:
+ * Validity of http request.
+ * Unsuccessful Login attempt with incorrect emailId or password.
+ * Succcessful login attempt with correct emailId and Password.

+### /candidateSignup Unit test cases
+ Created a file named "candidateEndpoints_test.go" where we have a Unit test cases named "TestCandidateSignup" which check three scenarios:
+ * Validity of http request.
+ * Successful addtion of new candidate.
+ * Unsuccessful addition of duplicate candidate.

+ ### /applyForJob Unit test cases
+ Created a file named "JobEndpoints_test.go" where we have a Unit test cases named "TestApplyForJob" which check two scenarios:
+ * Validity of http request.
+ * Successful Applying to jobs.

 # FrontEnd Documentation
 ## Technologies: ReactJS, CSS, HTML, Bootstrap